 The John S. Martinez Leadership Scholarship program is specifically designed to help Hispanic high school students achieve educational success.
-This program has been implemented within the thirty eight (38) states and territories that have Hispanic state legislators.
+This program has been implemented within the fourty three (43) states and territories that have Hispanic state legislators.
 The award will be provided to a total of 11 Hispanic public high school students; no more than two (2) recipients shall be selected per state.

 Each recipient will be selected by an independent evaluation committee.
-The scholarship will be provided to the student upon graduation from high school and acceptance into a higher education.
+The one time $3,000 scholarship will be provided to the student upon graduation from high school and acceptance into a 4-year college/university.

 Criteria & Eligibility Rules

 To be eligible for the NHCSL John S. Martinez Leadership Scholarship, each student must meet all of the following criteria:

 - The student must be Hispanic or of Hispanic descent.